md-marop-hossain/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - To address this, I used Unicode normalization (```unicodedata```) and regular expressions to clean and standardize the output.

 This OCR-based method allowed me to extract readable and indexable Bangla text from the scanned PDF for downstream RAG tasks.

+📝 **What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
+Why do you think it works well for semantic retrieval?**